emptymalei/emptymalei.github.io/_posts/til/2015-02-10-programming.md

 5. Flat is better than nested.
 6. Sparse is better than dense.
 7. Readability counts.

-  a.
-Special cases aren't special enough to break the rules.
+  7.1 Special cases aren't special enough to break the rules.
-  b.
-Although practicality beats purity.
+  7.2 Although practicality beats purity.
 8. Errors should never pass silently.

-  a.
-Unless explicitly silenced.
+  8.1 Unless explicitly silenced.
 9. In the face of ambiguity, refuse the temptation to guess.
 10. There should be one-- and preferably only one --obvious way to do it.

-  a.
-Although that way may not be obvious at first unless you're Dutch.
+  10.1 Although that way may not be obvious at first unless you're Dutch.
 11. Now is better than never.

-  a.
-Although never is often better than *right* now.
+  11.1 Although never is often better than *right* now.
 12. If the implementation is hard to explain, it's a bad idea.
 13. If the implementation is easy to explain, it may be a good idea.
 14. Namespaces are one honking great idea -- let's do more of those!
+{% endhighlight %}

 ## Import in Python